Have you got some broken pottery you need to recycle? Have you ever actually thought is ceramic recyclable?

 My local recycling centre says to put broken pottery items into the general waste bin, which is less than ideal.
 However, there are other options.

-Donating is a more sustainable option than recycling anyway, as ceramic recycling does include plenty of energy-intensive processes.
+Donating is a more sustainable option than recycling anyway.
+Ceramic recycling where possible does include plenty of energy-intensive processes – you need a lot of heat to try and melt crockery and earthenware.

 When it comes to recycling tiles and chunky ceramic fixtures like toilets and sinks, your best bet will be to get in touch with a commercial recycling facility — they should be more than happy to take cracked bathroom fixtures off your hands!